Annual Events in Richmond, BC

 Richmond World Festival | August (Friday/Saturday of Labour Day Weekend)

 This free event at Minoru Park celebrates Richmond’s cultural diversity through music, food, sport and culture.
 Festivalgoers can eat their way through the region’s tastiest food trucks, shop the artisan market, and watch live musical and cultural performances at this award-winning festival.

 Culture Days is a Canada-wide annual celebration of arts and culture, often taking place over three days at the end of September and beginning of October.
 Past years have featured more than 90 free activities happening all over Richmond, each one offering a glimpse into the world of local artists, curators, writers and other creative producers.

 Halloween Celebrations | October

-The Gulf of Georgia Cannery National Historic Site in Steveston hosts this market every other Sunday from November to April.
-It features fresh produce, baked goods, handmade jewelry, and arts and crafts.
-The Cannery Farmers’ Market adheres to the ‘make it, bake it, grow it, catch it’ philosophy, only offering approved products that are made, baked, grown, raised, caught or harvested by an approved vendor in BC.
+Foodies take note: Steveston’s Gulf of Georgia Cannery National Historic Site hosts this market every other Sunday from October to April, featuring fresh produce, baked goods, handmade jewelry, and arts and crafts.
+The Cannery Farmers’ Market adheres to the ‘make it, bake it, grow it, catch it’ philosophy, only offering approved products produced or harvested by an approved vendor in BC.

-Christmas is a wonderful time of year in Steveston.
-Check out the Festival of Trees at the Gulf of Georgia Cannery National Historic Site; greet Santa as he arrives by boat at Fisherman’s Wharf during the ‘Christmas in Steveston’ event; and be sure to check out the annual Santa Claus Parade on December 24.
+The most wonderful time of the year is made even better in Steveston!
+There’s the Festival of Trees at the Gulf of Georgia Cannery National Historic Site that runs all month long, a meet-and-greet with Santa as he arrives by boat at Fisherman’s Wharf during the ‘Christmas in Steveston’ event, and the annual Santa Claus Parade on December 24.